-People asking, “How does Instagram work?” generally don’t want an overview of the code and operating mechanisms behind the world’s favorite photo app.
+People asking, “How does this work?” generally don’t want an overview of the code and operating mechanisms behind the world’s favorite photo app.
 If you came here looking for that – we apologize.

-Instead, most people are trying to find out how Instagram works to rank posts, and help certain people earn more popularity.
+Instead, most people are trying to find out how Instagram rank posts, and help certain people earn more popularity.